Descent098/simple-otp/README.md

 ## Theory

 *This explanation is meant to be somewhat simplistic and skip over some of the detail about secrecy and **proofs** why the math works.
 This description is meant to be a laymen's terms, step-by-step walkthrough of how the one-time pad protocol works.*

+Again there is also an [animated explanation](https://www.youtube.com/watch?v=QVV_bUxxiZ8) of the protocol you can watch.